Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 The forced expiratory volume in one second (FEV1)FEV1 is the

-The ratio of FEV1 to FVC (FEV1/FVC) is less than 70% of normal in obstructive disease, regardless of whether the patient has an FEV1 greater than 80% or less than 50%.
+The ratio of FEV1 to FVC (FEV1/FVC) defines COPD.
+This ratio is less than 70% of normal in obstructive disease, regardless of whether the person has an FEV1 greater than 80% or less than 50%, or in other words, independent of the stage of the disease.

 Spirometry is a painless study of air volume and flow rate in the lungs.
-Spirometry is frequently used to evaluate lung function in people with diseases such as asthma or cystic fibrosis.
+Spirometry is frequently used to evaluate lung function in people with diseases such as asthma, pulmonary fibrosis, cystic fibrosis, or after lung transplant.

 Tests for Measuring the Ability of the Lung to Exchange Oxygen and Carbon Dioxide